pfgithub/threadclient/README.md

 -   [ ] fix that "view parent" thing that looks bad
 -   [ ] improved url paths
 -   [ ] emojis. why did they make emojis some weird text replacement thing instead of … including them in the html that already has to be decoded, or for usernames eg rich text like reddit flairs

-## reddit richtext posts

--   reddit has a new api that is not available through cors (sample: https://gateway.reddit.com/desktopapi/v1/postcomments/t3_80hlz6?rtj=only&emotes_as_images=true&profile_img=true&allow_over18=1&include=identity&subredditName=redesign&hasSortParam=false&include_categories=true&onOtherDiscussions=false )
--   this api gives posts and comments in easy-to-parse richtext json instead of markdown
--   some things can be represented in richtext that can not be represented in markdown, including: images embedded in posts and gifs embedded in comments
--   it is possible to post richtext posts and comments through the old api, but it is not possible to get richtext post data through the old api
--   threadreader may be able to support posting text posts with images with captions, however that will require a custom editor which is a bit of a mess in html

-gifs in comments

--   threadreader can switch to using reddit body_html instead of body and sanitize it using the same sanitizer used for mastodon posts.
--   this will add support for embedded emojis and gifs in comments
--   then, markdown parsing will only be used for pushshift and replies
--   a custom reply editor could be made to post richtext replies rather than markdown replies, meaning the markdown parser would only be used for pushshift